British Values at St Leonards

 Respect is one of our core values.
 The children understand that this is an expectation for everyone.
 Respect is key to the good relationships at St. Leonard’s that exist between adult:adult, adult:child and child:child.
 There is an emphasis on developing self-respect and respect for others.

-Anti-Bullying is a focus each year and the school council present an assembly on this to the whole school.
+Anti-Bullying is a focus each year, and is an ongoing focus within our PSHE curriculum.
+The school council present an assembly on this to the whole school.

 Staff, Pupils and their families support a number of charities throughout the year through different activities organised in school.
 These include charities in our country and those overseas to develop a sense of global responsibility.